Rishi Valley School: Natural history and conservation

 Rishi Valley is located in a drought-prone area of Andhra Pradesh, in Chittoor district.
 The region has witnessed erratic rainfall, which makes agriculture and farming difficult.
-There is as an abundance of granite rocks found across the Valley.
+There is an abundance of granite rocks found across the Valley.
 Rishi Valley stands around 800 meters above sea level, and thus it experiences a pleasant climate, with temperatures rarely rising above 38 °C (100.4 °F) or falling below 10 °C (50 °F).

 The soil type varies from black cotton soil, also known as vertisol, to red laterite soil.
 Though the humus content in the soil is low, it is able to support a variety of vegetational types, such as a small zone of wetlands, deciduous woodlands, dry scrublands and drylands.
 When the school was set up, open wells were the only source of water.
 By the 1960s, pipelines were laid from Horsley Hills to Rishi Valley.
-The open wells went dry for four years (1981-1985) due to extensive farming and channel irrigation.
+The open wells went dry for four years (1981–1985) due to extensive farming and channel irrigation.
 As soon as the open wells went dry, borewells were laid in order to satisfy the new water requirements of the school.
 The introduction of borewells led to groundwater depletion while the open wells were neglected.
 The introduction of borewells led to farmers changing their old agricultural patterns, shifting from dry land crops to more water-intense crops, causing the groundwater table to be further eroded.